 Keep safe: Kampala on lock down, the president’s directive

-You all must have heard the news by now, if not fell it.
+You all must have heard the news by now if not fell it.
 The City is on a lockdown of sorts, movement is allowed but staying at home is generally what has been suggested.
-To ensure this is enabled, public transport has been postponed for at least two weeks whilst private cars are not allowed to carry no more than three people, including the driver.
+To ensure this is enabled, public transport has been postponed for at least two weeks whilst private cars are not allowed to carry any more than three people, including the driver.

-But this is also a time to be cautious as a video of Uganda looting a fruit truck in down town surfaces.
-The truck emerging from a place that looks like the mini-price area is quickly thronged by a gang of youth who each run off with as much pineapples as they can.
+But this is also a time to be cautious as a video of Uganda looting a fruit truck in downtown surfaces.
+The truck emerging from a place that looks like the mini-price area is quickly thronged by a gang of youth who each run off with as many pineapples as they can.
 That said, here is a summary of what the president said, for those who might have missed it.

-- ALL to all Public transport for passenger movement has been suspended for 14days and these include taxis, Costa's, minibuses, buses, passenger trains, boda-boda motorcycles, tuk-tuks (tri-cycles).
+- ALL to all Public transport for passenger movement has been suspended for 14days and these include taxis, Costa’s, minibusses, buses, passenger trains, boda-boda motorcycles, tuk-tuks (tri-cycles).

 - Should you choose to drive your private car, make sure not to carry more than three (3) people that is including the driver?